Anthropology: Through the 19th century

 Bernardino de Sahagún is considered to be the founder of modern anthropology.

 In 1647, the Bartholins, early scholars of the University of Copenhagen, defined l'anthropologie as follows:

 Anthropology, that is to say the science that treats of man, is divided ordinarily and with reason into Anatomy, which considers the body and the parts, and Psychology, which speaks of the soul.
 (Note: In French: L'Anthropologie, c'est à dire la science qui traite de l'homme, est divisée ordinairment & avec raison en l'Anatomie, qui considere le corps & les parties, et en la Psychologie, qui parle de l'Ame.)

 Sporadic use of the term for some of the subject matter occurred subsequently, including its use by Étienne Serres in 1839 to describe the natural history, or paleontology, of man, based on comparative anatomy, and the creation of a chair in anthropology and ethnography in 1850 at the French National Museum of Natural History by Jean Louis Armand de Quatrefages de Bréau.
 Various short-lived organizations of anthropologists had already been formed.
-The Société Ethnologique de Paris, the first to use the term ethnology, was formed in 1839 and focused on methodically studying human races.
+The Société Ethnologique de Paris, the first to use the term ethnology, was founded in 1839 and focused on the methodical study of human races.
 After the death of its founder, William Frédéric Edwards, in 1842, it gradually declined in activity until it eventually dissolved in 1862.

 Meanwhile, the Ethnological Society of New York, now the American Ethnological Society, was founded on its model in 1842, as well as the Ethnological Society of London in 1843, a break-away group of the Aborigines' Protection Society.
-These anthropologists were liberal, anti-slavery, and pro-human rights.
-They maintained international connections.

-Anthropology and many other current fields are the intellectual results of the comparative methods developed in the earlier 19th century.
-Theorists in diverse fields such as anatomy, linguistics, and ethnology, started making feature-by-feature comparisons of their subject matters, and were beginning to suspect that similarities between animals, languages, and folkways were the result of processes or laws unknown to them then.
+Anthropology and many other current fields are the intellectual results of the comparative methods developed in the early 19th century.
+Theorists in diverse fields such as anatomy, linguistics, and ethnology started making feature-by-feature comparisons of their subject matters and were beginning to suspect that similarities between animals, languages, and folkways were the result of processes or laws unknown to them then.
 For them, the publication of Charles Darwin's On the Origin of Species was the epiphany of everything they had begun to suspect.
 Darwin himself arrived at his conclusions through comparison of species he had seen in agronomy and in the wild.